mohanmca/cassandra_playground/Cassandra_SSTable.md

 ## Storage Architecture

 * Only one commit log per cluster
-* Commit-logs are flused to sstables
+* Commit-logs are flused to (via MemTable) sstables
-* When memtables are flushed to disk, they are written into SSTables (fast compression used by default)
+* When memtables are flushed to disk, they are written as SSTables (fast compression used by default)
+* Memtable and SSTable is sorted by primary-key and clustering-key
+   * A partition-key would be exist within SSTable only one page
+* SSTable very poor to find absence of key (hence we need bloom-filter)

 ## SStable - settings in cassandra.yaml